vineettanwar/farmeasy_crop/README.md

 # Project Title

-A vast majority of the Indian farmers believe in depending on their intuition to decide which crop to sow in a particular season.
+ -A vast majority of the Indian farmers believe in depending on their intuition to decide which crop to sow in a particular season.
 They find comfort in simply following the ancestral farming patterns and norms without realizing the fact that crop output is circumstantial, depending heavily on the present-day weather and soil conditions.

-However, a single farmer cannot be expected to take into account all the innumerable factors that contribute to crop growth before reaching a consensus about which one to grow.
+ -However, a single farmer cannot be expected to take into account all the innumerable factors that contribute to crop growth before reaching a consensus about which one to grow.

-Our project solves this problem by using a combination of analytics and machine learning so that the farmers can make a more informed decision.
+ -Our project solves this problem by using a combination of analytics and machine learning so that the farmers can make a more informed decision.

 ![architecture](assets/architecture.png)